Giving Back to the Community

 A raffle is held every year at the Christmas party with proceeds going to Project Warmth.
 In 2021, the raffle raised $960.

 One of the charitable activities of the guild is the silent auction benefiting the Hospice of the Hills.
-The auction is at the quilt show for the weekend, and closes on Saturday afternoon an hour before the end of the show.
+The auction items are displayed at the quilt show and the auction closes on Saturday afternoon an hour before the end of the show.
 In 2021, $2,535 was raised for Hospice of the Hills, making a total of over $38,000 donated in the last 17 years.
 Quilted objects, from true miniatures to table runners, are made and donated throughout the year by quilt members.